Disciple whom Jesus loved: Lazarus

 The beloved disciple has also been identified with Lazarus of Bethany, based on John 11:5: "Now Jesus loved Martha and her sister and Lazarus", and John 11:3, "Therefore his sisters sent unto him, saying, Lord, behold, he whom thou lovest is sick."

 Also relevant, according to Ben Witherington III, is the fact that the character of the beloved disciple is not mentioned before the raising of Lazarus (Lazarus being raised in John 11, while the beloved disciple is first mentioned in John 13).

+Finally, Lazarus is described as "reclining at table" with Jesus [Jhn 12:2] the chapter before the "beloved disciple" does the same [Jhn 13:23].

 Frederick Baltz asserts that the Lazarus identification, the evidence suggesting that the beloved disciple was a priest, and the ancient John tradition are all correct.
 Baltz says the family of the children of Boethus, known from Josephus and rabbinic literature, is the same family in John 11: Lazarus, Martha, and Mary of Bethany.
 This is a beloved family, according to John 11:5.
 The historical Lazarus was Eleazar son of Boethus, who was once Israel's high priest, and from a clan that produced several high priests.
 The Gospel's traditionally-ascribed author, John, was not a member of the Twelve, but the son of Martha (Sukkah 52b).
 He closely matches the description given by Polycrates of Ephesus in his letter, a sacrificing priest who wore the petalon (i.e., emblem of the high priest).
 This John "the Elder" was a follower of Jesus referred to by Papias of Hierapolis, and an eyewitness to his ministry.
 He was the right age to have lived until the time of Trajan (according to Irenaeus).
 Baltz says John is probably the disciple "ον ηγαπα ο Ιησους", and Eleazar is the disciple "ον εφιλει ο Ιησους" in the Gospel.